juanriopizzella/CloseFilesOnLoadCheckbox/README.md

 ## Installation (Navisworks Manage 2021)

-Download the file "CloseFilesOnLoadCheckbox.dll" and paste it in the directory "C:\Program Files\Autodesk\Navisworks Manage 2021\Plugins\CloseFilesOnLoadCheckbox\".
+Download the file "CloseFilesOnLoadCheckbox.dll" (Navisworks2021InstallationFile folder) and paste it in the directory "C:\Program Files\Autodesk\Navisworks Manage 2021\Plugins\CloseFilesOnLoadCheckbox\".

 This should be done in all machines.